-US Airways began with the name All American Aviation and grew from the mergers of Piedmont, Allegheny, PSA, America West and US Air passenger carriers.
+US Airways, which operates 437 daily flights and employs 6,366 in Philadelphia, got its start as All American Aviation and grew from the mergers of Piedmont, Allegheny, PSA, America West and US Air passenger carriers.

 Parker and his team spent the last year convincing American's union leaders, bondholders, creditors and anyone who would listen that the merger made sense to create a carrier that could compete with United and Delta.
 American had lost market share over the last five years, and Parker argued that American's revenue shortfall would not be fixed by remaining independent.